allegro/turnilo/docs/configuration.md

 Here are some common scenarios where you should add an attribute override:

-#### You have a HyperLogLog metric column but Pivot is not detecting it
+#### You have a HyperLogLog metric column but Swiv is not detecting it

 If you have a HyperLogLog metric (say: `unique_things`) it is possible that Druid introspection (Druid <= 0.8.3) will not describe it correctly.